Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-This is a well-constructed round.
-The clues are well-written, with appropriate length and content.
-The informed clues provide sufficient information to identify the answer.
-The misinformed clues introduce ambiguity.
-The fake clues effectively misdirect the player.
-The difficulty is appropriately balanced.
+The clues are well-crafted, creating a balanced level of difficulty.
+The informed clues are specific, the misinformed clues are ambiguous, and the fake clues successfully target the wrong answers.

 ---